incubiq/vote_with_did/README.md

 ## Support

-If you are interested in this project and would like to learn more, help on testing, or give some input on requirements, you are welcome to send email to eric [at] incubiq [dot] com with title [One Crypto Pass].
+If you are interested in this project and would like to learn more, help on testing, or give some input on requirements, you are welcome to send email to eric [at] incubiq [dot] com with title [Vote with DID].